Characterization of decay rates for discrete operator semigroups: Relation between semigroup decay and resolvent growth

 b) By the estimates~\eqref{eq:I-T_resol1} and \eqref{eq:I-T_resol2}, there exists $M_1 >0$ such that

 for all $\lambda \in \mathbb{E}$.
-Hence \cite[Theorem~2.6]{Mahillo2024} shows that the desired inclusion \eqref{eq:spectrum_inclusion} holds. \end{proof}
+Hence, \cite[Theorem~2.6]{Mahillo2024} shows that the desired inclusion \eqref{eq:spectrum_inclusion} holds. \end{proof}

-If $T$ is a power-bounded operator on a Hilbert space, then the converse statement of Lemma~\ref{lem:Banach_RK_cond}.a) also holds. \begin{proposition} Let $T$ be a power-bounded operator on a Hilbert space $X$.
-Then the following statements are equivalent for a fixed $\alpha \in (0,1)$: \begin{enumerate} {(\roman{enumi})} \item $\|T^n(I-T)\| = O(n^{-\alpha})$ as $n \to \infty$. \item There exists a constant $M>0$ such that
+If $T$ is a power-bounded operator on a Hilbert space, then the converse of Lemma~\ref{lem:Banach_RK_cond}.a) also holds. \begin{proposition} Let $X$ be a Hilbert space, and let $T \in \mathcal{L}(X)$ be power-bounded.
+Then the following statements are equivalent for a fixed $\alpha \in (0,1)$: \begin{enumerate}[label=\upshape(\roman*), leftmargin=*, widest=ii] \item $\|T^n(I-T)\| = O(n^{-\alpha})$ as $n \to \infty$. \item There exists a constant $M>0$ such that

 for all $\lambda \in \mathbb{C}$ with $1 < |\lambda| < 2$. \end{enumerate} \end{proposition} \begin{proof} The implication (i) $\Rightarrow$ (ii) follows from Lemma~\ref{lem:Banach_RK_cond}.a).
 Suppose that statement (ii) holds.
 Then \eqref{eq:resolvent_change} yields